Guided Lessons at Five Rivers

 Five Rivers' environmental education classes can help your students understand many key ideas from the New York State Learning Standards for Mathematics, Science, and Technology, particularly the Living Environment component of Standard 4: Science, and the Scientific Inquiry component of Standard 1: Analysis, Inquiry, and Design.

-We provide hands-on experiences and opportunities for students to be actively engaged in the discovery process.
+Using the scientific method, we provide hands-on experiences and opportunities for students to be actively engaged in the discovery process.
 Students will focus on such concepts as adaptations, life cycles, food chains and seasonal change, and will make their own observations of plant and wildlife habitats.

 Group Size, Chaperones and Instructors

-Adults must be dressed for the trail, and come prepared to participate fully in all activities and to assist the instructor with simple tasks when requested to do so.
+Adults must be dressed for the trail, and come prepared to participate fully in all activities and to assist the instructor with simple tasks when asked to do so.
 Teachers and chaperones are responsible for the discipline of the group.

-Five Rivers instructors include Center staff and docents who have been trained by Center staff in environmental education content and methods, and in specific learning outcomes associated with the lesson.
+Five Rivers instructors include Center staff, and docents who have been trained by Center staff in environmental education content and methods, and in specific learning outcomes associated with the lesson.

 A fee is charged for these lessons to cover the cost of running the program.
 This fee is based on the number of field parties needed.
 Please note that you are responsible for paying for the number of students originally scheduled, even if some are absent.
+The current fee schedule is available on the Friends' website.

 Reimbursement is available through the Capital Region BOCES Arts in Education and Exploratory Enrichment Program.
+The Friends of Five Rivers also offers a scholarship program for schools in financial need.
+A scholarship application form can be found on the Friends' website.

 Before and After the Lesson